-- Completion of 60 semester units or 90 quarter units. - Obtainment of a minimum grade point average of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district."
-Students who complete this program should be able to: - Demonstrate a breadth and depth of historical knowledge including but not limited to analysis of historical evidence to evaluate the causes and effects of key turning points in the human experience. - 2.
-Examine the experiences of various people throughout time and space and their significance to global development. - Demonstrate an understanding of the ways in which modern day people are profoundly impacted by historical events and how an appreciation of the past should inform how we approach contemporary issues.
+- Completion of 60 semester units or 90 quarter units. - Obtainment of a minimum grade point average of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

+- Demonstrate a breadth and depth of historical knowledge including but not limited to analysis of historical evidence to evaluate the causes and effects of key turning points in the human experience. - Examine the experiences of various people throughout time and space and their significance to global development. - Demonstrate an understanding of the ways in which modern day people are profoundly impacted by historical events and how an appreciation of the past should inform how we approach contemporary issues.

-REQUIRED COURSES
+REQUIRED COURSES UNITS

-Required Courses (6 units) HIST 17A United States History
+HIST 17A Courses (6 units) United States History United States History

-List A: Must complete (6) units from the following:
+nplete two courses from the combination of HIS - the combination of HIST 5A and HIST 5B: Γ4A and

 HIST 4A Western Civilization AND 3

 HIST 4B Western Civilization 3

 OR

 HIST 5A World Civilizations AND 3

 HIST 5B World Civilizations 3

-List B: Must complete 6 semester units of any history course
+nplete two courses from the following or HIST 5/ A or HIST